David Berg: Early years (1919–1969)

 Berg was born on February 18, 1919, in Oakland, California.
 During his early years, he usually lived in or around Florida.

-He was also the youngest of three children born to Hjalmer Emmanuel Berg and Rev. Virginia Lee Brandt; both parents were Christian evangelists.
+He was the youngest of three children born to Hjalmar Emmanuel Berg and Virginia Lee Brandt, both Christian evangelists.
 His father was Swedish.
-Berg credited his mother for influencing him the most.
-Although raised in a Christian home, Virginia became an atheist during her college years.
-However, shortly after the birth of her first child, she broke her back in an accident and spent the next five years disabled and bedridden, often hovering near death.
-Eventually she recovered and spent the rest of her life with her husband, Hjalmer, in active Christian service as a pastor and evangelist.

-Virginia and Hjalmer were no strangers to controversy.
-They were expelled from the Disciples of Christ after publicly testifying of her "divine healing," which was contrary to church doctrine.
-They subsequently joined a new denomination, the Christian and Missionary Alliance, shortly before David Berg's birth.
+Virginia and Hjalmar were expelled from the Disciples of Christ after publicly testifying of her divine healing, which was contrary to church doctrine.
+They subsequently joined a new denomination, the Christian and Missionary Alliance, shortly before David's birth.
 In later years, their missionary zeal and disdain for denominational politicking often set them at variance with the conservative faction of that church's hierarchy, causing them to work largely as independent pastors and evangelists.

-David Berg spent his early years traveling with his parents, who pursued their evangelical mission with a passion.
+Berg spent his early years traveling with his parents, who pursued their evangelical mission.
 In 1924, they settled in Miami, Florida, after Virginia successfully led a series of large revivals at the Miami Gospel Tabernacle.
 This became Berg's home for the next 14 years, while his mother and father were pastors at a number of Miami churches.
-As is the case with many pastors and their dependents, the Berg family depended entirely on the generosity of their parishioners for their support, and often had difficulty making ends meet.
+The Berg family depended entirely on the generosity of their parishioners for their support, and often had difficulty making ends meet.
 This instilled in Berg a lifelong habit of frugality, which he encouraged his followers to adopt.

-David Berg graduated from Monterey High School in 1935 and later attended Elliott School of Business Administration.
+Berg graduated from Monterey High School in 1935 and later attended Elliott School of Business Administration.
 Like his father, Berg became a minister in the Christian and Missionary Alliance in the late 1940s, and was placed at Valley Farms, Arizona.
 Berg was eventually expelled from the organization for differences in teachings and for alleged sexual misconduct with a church employee.
 In Berg's writings he claimed the expulsion was due to his support for greater racial diversity among his congregation.

-Fred Jordan, Berg's friend and boss, allowed Berg and his personal family to open and run a branch of his Soul Clinic in Miami, Florida as a missionary training school.
+Fred Jordan, Berg's friend and boss, allowed Berg and his personal family to open and run a branch of his Soul Clinic in Miami, Florida, as a missionary training school.
 After running into trouble with local authorities over his aggressive disapproval of evolution being taught as fact in public schools, Berg moved his family to Fred Jordan's Texas Soul Clinic, in Western Texas.